 Welcome to SubScript, a way to extend common programming languages aimed to ease event handling and concurrency.
 Typical application areas are GUI controllers, text processing applications and discrete event simulations.
 SubScript is based on a mathematical concurrency theory named Algebra of Communicating Processes (ACP).
 Continue reading

-Let me introduce myself: my name is Anatoliy Kmetyuk, I’m a student at Odessa National Academy of Law, Ukraine.
+Let me introduce myself: my name is Anatoliy Kmetyuk, I’m a student from Odessa, Ukraine.
 I’ve been contributing to SubScript since January 2014.
 I took part in Google Summer of Code 2014 with SubScript Actors project, aimed to facilitate SubScript-Akka collaboration.

 Recently, a new section have appeared in this website, the Tutorials section (you can see it in the main menu bar).
 It contains the tutorials on SubScript to help you to start using SubScript.
 There are currently 2 groups of tutorials there: “Getting Started” and “Application Developers tutorial”.